akhilasarikonda25/Selenium-QA/testingtypes.md

 As A Qa tester mainly it focus on the Functional testing

+Functional Testing

 1. Integration Testing : if different systems are tested in a combined way, then that will be integration testing.

-2.Ui Testing : Testing the ui of the apllication
+2. Ui Testing : Testing the ui of the aplication

 3. Uat testing : is a process to check whether the system accepts a user's requirements or not generally end users will test the UAT testing .